 Sometimes it seems as if home educators are anti-school – or even anti-teachers.
 I have, myself, experienced questions along those lines, on occasion.
 Some people seem to assume that having chosen to educate my children at home means that I dislike, or disagree with, the concept of schooling.
 As I keep insisting, I believe that there should be a choice in education styles.
 What suits one child may not suit another.

 It is interesting that many of my friends who are school teachers are enthusiastic about the idea of home learning.
 Perhaps they are particularly aware of the inherent problems in a class of thirty or more students.
 They may have classes of widely differing abilities.
 Many students in secondary schools are not remotely interested in learning.

-Personally, I am always glad to read of positive school experiences.
-As one who had – on the whole – a good school experience, and with sons who also enjoyed their time at school before we moved abroad, it’s reassuring to read that many children still enjoy school.
+I am always glad to read of positive school experiences.
+On the whole, I had a good school experience.
+My sons also mostly enjoyed their time at school before we moved abroad.
+So it’s reassuring to read that many children still like going to school.
 But it’s reassuring in another sense to learn that not all at school is rosy and wonderful.
 I truly had no idea, until starting home education myself, that so many children were so unhappy.
 Isolated incidents of bullying mentioned in the papers were so remote from my experience that I put them down to over-enthusiastic journalism and a few unhappy children.

 The positive side of school